-The 10 Most Incredible Drill Hacks You Need to Know
+10 Incredible Drill Hacks You Need to Know

-There are a few items that every DIYer has in their tool bag from day one.
-Screwdrivers, hammers, utility knives, and of course a cordless driver/drill.
-It wasn’t that long ago that drills were considered of limited use, at least for the average user.
-But DIY enthusiasts soon began to hack their drills, and manufacturers rushed to keep up.
-Today, innovations like extended-life batteries, variable speeds controls, and keyless chucks have made the humble drill one of the most useful items in the DIY toolbox.
-From the practical to the just plain fun, we’ve assembled 10 tips to take your run-of-the-mill drill to the next level!
+Innovations like extended-life batteries, variable speeds controls, and keyless chucks have made the humble drill one of the most useful items in the your toolbox.
+From practical to fun, here are 10 tips to take your run-of-the-mill drill to the next level!

 Electric Can Opener

 This hack takes a simple kitchen can opener and converts it into a high-powered electric device.
 Remove the handle from a manual can opener (they usually pop off with a twist or the removal of a cotter pin) to reveal the handle axle.
 Insert that axle into the chuck of your drill, and presto— electric can opener!